storizzi/storizzicore-v1/README.md

 # Disclaimer

 Use at your own risk!
 If this isn't fit for purpose or causes you problems, don't blame me!
-Use something more fit for you need, or better, ask the community for help, or even better, contribute towards making it better yourself (or pay someone withe akills to adapt it to what you want).
+Use something more fit for you needs, or better, ask the community for help, or even better, request a new feature, contribute towards making it better yourself (or pay someone with the skills to adapt it to what you want).

 For more information / more formal disclaimer see the [License details](LICENSE)

-I have created this to help my own workflow, so it doesn't use the best software architecture principles in the world - I did try creating a bettwr crafted v2 but it was so overengineered it didn't axtually work!
+I have created this to help my own workflow, so it doesn't use the best software architecture principles in the world - I did try creating a better crafted v2 but it was so overengineered it didn't actually work!

 So plans are to start from where I was a few years ago, and improve it based on something I know works, rather than making *that* mistake again!
 Feel free to lend a hand if you have skills in node.js